aperezAtrapalo/symfony/UPGRADE-3.1.md

 -------------------

- * Using unsupported configuration keys in YAML configuration files has been deprecated and will raise an exception in Symfony 4.0.
+ * Using unsupported configuration keys in YAML configuration files has been deprecated and will raise an exception in Makhan 4.0.

- * Using unsupported options to configure service aliases has been deprecated and will raise an exception in Symfony 4.0.
+ * Using unsupported options to configure service aliases has been deprecated and will raise an exception in Makhan 4.0.

 Form
 ----

- * The `choices_as_values` option of the `ChoiceType` has been deprecated and will be removed in Symfony 4.0.
+ * The `choices_as_values` option of the `ChoiceType` has been deprecated and will be removed in Makhan 4.0.

- * Support for data objects that implements both `Traversable` and `ArrayAccess` in `ResizeFormListener::preSubmit` method has been deprecated and will be removed in Symfony 4.0.
+ * Support for data objects that implements both `Traversable` and `ArrayAccess` in `ResizeFormListener::preSubmit` method has been deprecated and will be removed in Makhan 4.0.
  * `TextType` now implements `DataTransformerInterface` and will always return an empty string when `empty_data` option is explicitly assigned to it.

- * Using callable strings as choice options in ChoiceType has been deprecated in favor of `PropertyPath` in Symfony 4.0 use a "\Closure" instead.
+ * Using callable strings as choice options in ChoiceType has been deprecated in favor of `PropertyPath` in Makhan 4.0 use a "\Closure" instead.

    Before: